vitalboyzf/cloudberrydb-site/src/pages/bootcamp/103-cbdb-performance-benchmark-tpcds.md

 ---
-title: "[103-2] TPC-DS: Decision Support Benchmark for Cloudberry Database"
+title: "[103-2] TPC-DS: Decision Support Benchmark for Apache Cloudberry"
-description: Run the TPC-DS benchmark automatically on an existing Cloudberry Database cluster.
+description: Run the TPC-DS benchmark automatically on an existing Apache Cloudberry cluster.
 ---

 This tool is based on the benchmark tool [Pivotal TPC-DS](https://github.com/pivotal/TPC-DS).
-This repo contains automation of running the DS benchmark on an existing CloudberryDB cluster.
+This repo contains automation of running the DS benchmark on an existing Apache Cloudberry cluster.

 :::note